majed1992/exercise-week2-session3/README.md

 # exercise-week2-session3
-Check the Wiki section to see the final result
+Check the wiki section to see the final result